carlocardella/vscode-VirtualRepos/README.md

 ### Create new repo

-You can create a new repository (public or private), other repo operations (delete, star, fork, clone, download) will come in future releases.
+You can create a new repository (public or private).

 ![create private repo](https://user-images.githubusercontent.com/5784415/192894098-2cb95397-6696-467a-ab9c-6ca272f460b0.gif)